Tendon Injury Claims At Work Guide – How To Claim -Calculate Compensation Amounts

 Make sure you keep proof of these expenses.
 This will be necessary if you are to claim for them.

 If you are unable to find the injury that relates to your circumstances in the table above, please do not panic.
-You can still make a claim.
-Simply call us for more information regarding the payout amount.
+This is not an exhaustive list of the figure present in the JCG.
+Simply call us for more information regarding the payout amount associated with tendon injury claims.

 There are a number of reasons why you should choose Legal Expert when making a personal injury claim.
 This includes the following: